Tiquan Underwood

-Tiquan Underwood (born February 17, 1987) is an American football coach and former wide receiver who currently serves as the assistant wide receivers coach for the Dallas Cowboys of the National Football League (NFL).
+Tiquan Underwood (born February 17, 1987) is an American football coach and former wide receiver who is the assistant wide receivers coach for the Houston Texans of the National Football League (NFL).
 He played college football at Rutgers and was selected by the Jacksonville Jaguars in the seventh round of the 2009 NFL draft.

 Underwood was also a member of the New England Patriots, Tampa Bay Buccaneers, and Carolina Panthers in the NFL.
 He also played for the Hamilton Tiger Cats and Montreal Alouettes of the Canadian Football League (CFL).
 Underwood is known for his distinctive hi-top fade hairstyle.

 Early life

 Underwood grew up in North Brunswick, New Jersey.
 He played for Notre Dame High School in Lawrenceville, New Jersey.
 Underwood started as a wide receiver his sophomore and senior years.
 He was rated as a two-star recruit by Rivals.com and only received scholarship offers from Rutgers, Vanderbilt, and Maryland.